 This guide aims to assist Chesapeake Watershed schools, local education authorities, and communities to more easily implement tree canopy initiatives within school systems.
-These tree canopy initiatives can include meaningful watershed educational experiences, restoration projects, environmental literacy planning, and other goals within the Chesapeake Bay Watershed Agreement.
+These tree canopy initiatives can include Meaningful Watershed Educational Experiences (MWEE's), restoration projects, environmental literacy planning, and other goals within the Chesapeake Bay Watershed Agreement (see Appendix).
 Through a focus on local tree canopy, schools create future environmental stewards, strengthen community resilience, and provide many ecosystem services.
-This guide covers why trees are increasingly vital, how to participate in established green school programs, and ways to plan and prepare for different initiatives.
+This guide covers why trees are increasingly vital, curriculum resources focused on trees, and ways to build tree-focused activities into established sustainable school programs.
 This is not an exhaustive guide to creating a more tree-friendly school.
 Rather, it is meant to provide context, information, and a hub of resources to help forge stronger connections between trees and schools.

-This introductory section provides key points on how trees benefit schools and the local community and provides an overview of Chesapeake Bay Program goals related to tree canopy and environmental literacy.
-Section 2 reviews a number of green school certification programs active within the Chesapeake Watershed.
+This introductory section provides key points on how trees benefit schools and the local community and gives a few tips for getting started.
+Section II contains a hub of curriculum resources to help educators plan lessons and student activities around trees.
+Additional resources are included, which cover funding opportunities and mapping tools.
+The concluding section reviews a number of sustainable school certification programs active within the Chesapeake Watershed.
 These programs can help schools assess, plan, and receive recognition for sustainability initiatives.
-Improving tree canopy on school grounds can help certification in any program.
-Section 3 provides a hub of curriculum resources to help educators plan lessons and student activities around trees.
-The concluding section provides a few tips for getting started and funding and training resources for building your program.
+Improving tree canopy on school grounds can help with certification in any program.